 Enhanced warranties, only available through “Authorized Installers,” will even cover shipping and the labor to install the replacement panels.
 This is an important benefit considering the expense of shipping and installing a solar panel.
 Be sure it’s all in writing… check the fine print.

 The best warranty in the industry is the all-inclusive Sunpower Warranty.
 The SunPower Complete Confidence Warranty is the only home solar warranty to cover your whole system (not just the panels).
 See the details of the best warranty in the industry.

 Panasonic has released the AllGuard Warranty, which covers everything, including the Enphase microinverters and the Unirac Racking.
-This is only available with the 330 watt AC modules with factory mounted microinverters.
+This is only available with the 330-watt AC modules with factory-mounted microinverters.
 See the details here.

 The solar panel manufacturer holds the warranty, not the installer.
-The chances that your solar installer will be around in 25 years is slim.
+The chances that your solar installer will be around in 25 years are slim.
 However, all tier-one solar panel manufacturers are financially stable.
 This is crucial, and factors into our list of Best Solar Panels for 2020.

 2. What Is Solar Panel Efficiency?